 FIRST USE OF NUCLEAR WEAPONS

-Require that before using nuclear weapons first, the President must get a declaration of war from Congress
+Require that before the President uses nuclear weapons first, Congress must be consulted and must make a declaration of war

 There has been concern that the President has too much authority over the use of nuclear weapons.
 This has sparked debate over whether a nuclear first-strike should fall under the power of the President or Congress.